GreedyKomodoDragon/kontroler-client/README.md

 # Kontroler Go Client Library

-This repository contains the Go client library for interacting with Kontroler, a powerful REST API for managing and automating your workflows.
+This repository contains the Go client library for interacting with Kontroler, a REST API for managing and automating your workflows.

 ## Installation